-In 2008 the Rule 12 Subcommittee (then chaired by Chief Judge Mark Wolf) proposed an amendment that would have subjected untimely FTSO claims to the standard already applied to all other untimely claims under Rule 12(e).
+In 2008 the Rule 12 Subcommittee proposed an amendment that would have subjected untimely FTSO claims to the standard already applied to all other untimely claims under Rule 12(e).
 The Committee rejected that draft and asked the Subcommittee to prepare an amendment that would not require a defendant to show "cause" in order to receive relief when the failure to state an offense prejudiced him.

-2009 - "prejudice to the substantial rights of the defendant" -- approved by the Rules Committee but remanded by the Standing Committee:
+2009 - "prejudice to the substantial rights of the defendant" - approved by the Rules Committee but remanded by the Standing Committee: